-Tree groups
+Tree groups a th e

 Assess the tree height and design responses relative to the canopy of the trees.
 Avoid vertical extensions that exceed a ration of 1:1.2 relative to the adjacent trees.

 Select locations that capitalise on tree screening.